Termites – What to do When Found

 e) If you have concerns as to the status of a company license or employee registration, you may contact the Georgia Department of Agriculture, PESTICIDE DIVISION for additional information.

-Q: In a termite contract, what is the difference in a retreatment or control guarantee and a repair guarantee?
+Q: In a termite contract, what is the difference in a retreatment guarantee and a repair guarantee?

 A: A RETREATMENT contract is the most frequently issued type of contract.
 It requires the pest control company to retreat any area where termites are found following the original treatment.
 It does NOT require any repairs to be performed if the reinfestation has resulted in structural damage.
 A retreatment contract requires only that the area where termites are found be retreated.
 The entire structure is not retreated.
 A RETREAT & REPAIR contract further guarantees that any damage to your home that occurs after the original treatment will be repaired by the pest control company.
 Some of the repair contracts require that an active infestation must be found to qualify the area for repair.
 The amount of coverage in dollars should be clearly specified in the contract.